 Windows Hello provides instant access to your devices through biometric authentication.
 If you turn it on, Windows Hello uses your face, fingerprint, or iris to identify you based on a set of unique points or features that are extracted from the image and stored on your device as a template-but it does not store the actual image of your face, fingerprint, or iris.
 Biometric verification data that's used when you sign in doesn't leave your device.
 Your biometric verification data will remain on your device until you remove it.
-However, after a significant period of Windows Hello inactivity, you will be prompted to confirm that you want to continue to store your biometric verification data.
-You can delete your biometric verification data from within Settings.
+However, after a significant period of Windows Hello inactivity, you will be prompted to confirm that you want to continue to store your biometric verification data from within Settings.
 Learn more about Windows Hello.